-Hometown: Stearns, KY Somerset High
+Hometown: Stearns, KY (Somerset High)

 Position: G

-Date of Death: October 1, 1918
+Date of Death: September 29, 1918

 Game by Game Statistics